Latest posts by ASA Editor, M.D. (see all)

 One of the risks of using a simple snoring device for the treatment of sleep apnea is that the device will not adequately treat all of the respiratory event during sleep.
 Essentially the user risks being under-treated.
 There is an increased risk of heart attack, stroke, deadly heart rhythms, and accidents from daytime sleepiness in patients with untreated obstructive sleep apnea.

-What about Central Sleep Apnea?
+What about Central Sleep Apnea and Snore Guards?

 Generally oral devices are not used for the treatment of central sleep apnea.